pecadorcelestial/panda-site-template/README.md

 ## Production

-The create the corresponding bundles, just run the webpack command and then start up the proyect:
+To create the corresponding bundles, just run the webpack command and then start up the proyect:

 ```
 npm run webpack